New Services-Oriented View for Lightstep

-Service Directory makes it easier for administrators to manage [x]PM and for engineers to quickly explore the performance of their respective services.
-For users new to [x]PM, this feature reduces the learning curve that's typical for adopting a new tool by presenting information through familiar service and operation names.
+Service Directory makes it easier for administrators to manage Lightstep and for engineers to quickly explore the performance of their respective services.
+For users new to Lightstep, this feature reduces the learning curve that's typical for adopting a new tool by presenting information through familiar service and operation names.

 Service Directory allows users to easily create Streams and view information about service operations, dashboards, and other real-time reporting statuses.

-We hope you find this new feature useful, and if you've just recently learned about our product, contact us to see how LightStep [x]PM can help you manage the performance of your microservices.
+We hope you find this new feature useful, and if you've just recently learned about our product, contact us to see how Lightstep can help you manage the performance of your microservices.